 - Step one, toasting the oats and coconut until lightly browned and fragrant, is where we begin our journey.
 Don’t skip this step.
 The toasted oats and coconut add rich nutty flavor and color.
 One large sheet pan, 15 minutes in a 350-degree oven and you’ll have the beginnings of some tasty granola bars.

-- With roasting underway, it’s time to prep the others ingredients, prepare the baking pan and make the honey, date and maple mixture—the binder.
+- With roasting underway, it’s time to prep the other ingredients, prepare the baking pan and make the honey, date and maple mixture—the binder.
 For the latter, dates add the perfect amount of sweet and sticky to bring the oats, coconut, chocolate chips, and raisins together.

 - Once the oats and coconut have cooled, toss everything into a large mixing bowl and stir until well-combined.
 A serious upper-body workout, but well worth it [I’m being 100% serious…I may have broken a sweat].

-This chewy granola bar recipe is perfect for school lunches (nut free!), breakfast-on-the-go, or a late-in-the-day, healthy snack.
+This chewy granola bar recipe is perfect for school lunches (nut-free!), breakfast-on-the-go, or a late-in-the-day, healthy snack.

 Healthy Chewy Granola Bar Recipe

 - 2 1/2 cups rolled oats I use a mixture of quick rolled oats and large steel cut rolled oats, but you can use either or a combo

 - 3/4 cup chocolate chips semi-sweet or milk chocolate

 - 3/4 cup golden raisins or cranberries